pacphi/tf4k8s/experiments/k8s/flagger/README.md

 # Terraform for installing Weaveworks Flagger

 Uses [helm](https://www.terraform.io/docs/providers/helm/index.html) Terraform provider to install [Flagger](https://docs.flagger.app) with support for Contour canary deployments.
+Employs this helm [chart](https://hub.helm.sh/charts/flagger/flagger).

 Flagger is a Kubernetes operator that automates the promotion of canary deployments using a routing provider (e.g., Contour) for traffic shifting and Prometheus metrics for canary analysis.
 The canary analysis can be extended with webhooks for running system integration/acceptance tests, load tests, or any other custom validation.